Bexley (constituency): 1945–1974

 The constituency was formed entirely from the existing constituency of Dartford.

 History

 The constituency was created for the 1945 general election, from the Dartford seat, and abolished for the February 1974 general election and replaced by the two new constituencies of Bexleyheath and Sidcup.

 The constituency's boundaries were co-terminous with those of the Municipal Borough of Bexley.

 The MP when the constituency was abolished, the then Conservative Prime Minister Edward Heath, fought and won the new Sidcup constituency in 1974.
-He went on to represent the new seat of Old Bexley and Sidcup from 1983 until he retired from Parliament in 2001 after being an MP for 50 years.
+He went on to represent the new seat of Old Bexley and Sidcup from 1983 until he retired from Parliament in 2001 after having been an MP for 51 years.